Mandatory employer accreditation

-Immigration New Zealand has introduced new rules under which an employer must be accredited to hire any migrant worker on the new Accredited Employer Work Visa for up to 5 years.
+Employers must be accredited to hire any migrant worker on the Accredited Employer Work Visa for up to 5 years.

 When do you need to get accreditation?

 - Businesses employing migrants who hold a current talent or essential skill visa don’t need to become accredited until they want to hire someone on the new visa or until their employees’ visas run out and they need to support them for the next one, after 4 July 2022.
 You only need to become accredited before you actually need to submit the visa.

 - You do not need accreditation if you are only hiring migrants on visas with open work rights such as on student visa, partnership-based work visa, working holiday and post study work visas.

 - Currently accredited employers will also have to apply again, as the requirements of accreditation under the new system and current are different, however, they may not have to start the process from scratch.

 There are 2 major types of employer accreditation levels – Standard and High Volume - every employer who needs to get accredited will apply under one of these two.
 Franchisees and labour hire will have additional requirements that will make the process more stringent for them.